 History of the City of Edinburgh Branch

-The Royal Naval Association had a Branch and Club in Edinburgh in the 50's and 60's.
-The club closed down and the Branch disbanded sometime in the late 60s/70's.
-In 1994, whilst clearing out a loft in an Edinburgh house, the old Branch Standard of the City of Edinburgh Branch was found.
-The Standard was handed over to the Rosyth and West Fife Branch so that they could arrange to have the Standard Laid up in a Cathedral or Church, the normal routine for unused or disbanded Branch Standards.
+The Royal Naval Association had a Branch and Club at 20 Ainslie Place in Edinburgh in the 50's and 60's.
+The club closed down and the Branch disbanded sometime in the late 60s.
+In 1994, whilst a loft was being cleared out in an Edinburgh house, the old Branch Standard of the City of Edinburgh Branch was discovered.
+The Standard was handed over to the Rosyth and West Fife Branch Royal Naval Association so that they could make arrangements to have the old Standard Laid Up in a cathedral or church, the normal routine for the disposal of unused or disbanded Branch Standards.

-Shipmate Donald Simpson, the then Secretary of the Rosyth & West Fife Branch, decided he would see if it was possible to re-form the Branch prior to making the arrangements for the laying up of the Branch Standard.
-Adverts were placed in local papers calling for ex RN personnel who were interested in forming an RNA Branch in Edinburgh to attend an initial meeting in the Royal Scots Club in Abercrombie Place.
+Shipmate Donald Simpson, the then Secretary of the Rosyth & West Fife Branch, decided he would see if it was possible to re-form the Branch prior to making the arrangements for the laying up of the City of Edinburgh Branch Standard.
+Adverts were placed in local papers calling for ex Royal Navy personnel who were interested in forming an RNA Branch in Edinburgh to attend an initial meeting in the Royal Scots Club in Abercrombie Place.
 Some 40 to 50 people attended this initial meeting.
-From this meeting it was decided that it was possible to reform the Branch and the re-commissioning meeting was held in the Royal Scots Club on 15th March 1995.
+From this meeting it was decided that the City of Edinburgh Branch Royal Naval Association would be reformed.
+The re-commissioning meeting was held in the Royal Scots Club on 15th March 1995.
 The Branch Standard was then re-dedicated at a service in St Giles Cathedral followed by a civic reception in the City Chambers on the 9th March 1996.
 The Branch membership currently stands at 23 full and associate members.